mrRobjoe/mrRobjoe/README.md

 <!--
 **mrRobjoe/mrRobjoe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-I'm an enthusiast in technology, development and also i'm a Informatic Engineering student with a great willingness to learn new things all the time.
+I'm an enthusiast in technology, development and also i'm an Informatic Engineering student with a great willingness to learn new things all the time.

 #### Where to find me